Use your skills and earn money with your work

 Видно только одно изделие представленное на конкурсе (Buzz smoker). Откуда взялись остальные (как они стали учасниками Grabcad)?

-dano vinson 10 months ago
+dano vinson about 13 years ago

 37 entries - all but 3 are smokers.
 Perhaps I am not the only one that read this wrong.